 Pinal County Single Family Detached Homes:

-Phoenix Real Estate Market (Maricopa County) is still considered a Seller's Market with a 5.3 month supply of unsold single family detached homes for sale on the market based upon 3863 sales during January 2019 with a current inventory of 20,534 ACTIVE properties for sale.
-A healthy, balanced real estate market that favors neither the seller or the buyer has the ideal 6 months of inventory.
-Currently we have enough homes for sale.
-As our spring market ramps up, inventory levels shrink.
-Contracting on a new home with delivery by mid year is ideal for the seller!
-Call to discuss best ways to plan your next move and how I reduce the stress and anxiety of moving.
+Phoenix Real Estate Market (Maricopa County) is considered a Seller's Market with a 2.8 month supply of unsold single-family detached homes for sale on the market based upon 7,580 sales during May 2019 with a current inventory of 20,907 ACTIVE properties for sale.
+A healthy, balanced real estate market that favors neither the seller or the buyer is an ideal 6 months of inventory.
+Currently, we DO NOT have enough homes for sale.
+As our spring market ramps up, inventory levels continue to shrink.
+Contracting on a new home with delivery mid-year is ideal for the seller!
+Call to discuss the best ways to plan your next move and how I reduce your stress and anxiety of moving.

 Limited inventory (less than 6 months) could push prices higher or keep sellers from putting their home on the market and move because they can't find a home to buy!

-New home and Traditional home listings have far fewer short sale and bank owned properties to compete with and this has allowed sales prices to rise and put our real estate market correction behind us.
-There were only 77 distressed property sales (HUD, REO & Short Sales) during January 2019, representing only 2% of 3,863 sales of All Property Types.
+New home and Traditional home listings have a far fewer short sale and bank owned homes to compete with and this has allowed sales prices to rise and put our real estate market correction behind us.
+There were only 71 distressed property sales (HUD, REO & Short Sales) during May 2019, representing only 0.9% of 7580 sales of All Property Types.

-Arizona Single Family Home Sales DOWN 12% Statewide from a year ago:
+Arizona Single Family Home Sales UP 5% Statewide from a year ago:

-Availability of new homes built by the builder on speculation gives sellers, who have their home in escrow and need to purchase a home within 30 days or a new resident relocating into Phoenix, an opportunity to purchase a new home available for quick occupancy.
-Otherwise, expect a 7 - 9 month build cycle for the builder to build a new home from scratch, which is a long time to wait before you can move in!!!
+The availability of new homes built by the builder on speculation gives sellers, who have their home in escrow and need to purchase a home within 30 days or a new resident relocating into Phoenix, an opportunity to purchase a new home available for quick occupancy.
+Otherwise, expect a 7 to 9-month build cycle for the builder to build a new home from scratch, which is a long time to wait before you can move in!!!
 Anxious to move?
-Have me start checking out all the new home developments for available Spec homes that closely match your ideal home by location, size, features and price.
+Have me start checking out all the new home developments for available Spec homes that closely match your ideal home by location, size, features, and price.